ray-project/ray/doc/source/cluster/vms/references/ray-cluster-configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The frozen VM related configurations.

 If the frozen VM(s) is/are existing, then ``library_item`` should be unset.
 Either an existing frozen VM should be specified by ``name``, or a resource pool name of frozen VMs on every ESXi (https://docs.vmware.com/en/VMware-vSphere/index.html) host should be specified by ``resource_pool``.

 If the frozen VM(s) is/are to be deployed from OVF template, then `library_item` must be set to point to an OVF template (https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-vm-administration/GUID-AFEDC48B-C96F-4088-9C1F-4F0A30E965DE.html) in the content library.
-In such as case, ``name`` must be set to indicate the name or the name prefix of the frozen VM(s).
+In such a case, ``name`` must be set to indicate the name or the name prefix of the frozen VM(s).
 Then, either ``resource_pool`` should be set to indicate that a set of frozen VMs will be created on each ESXi host of the resource pool, or ``cluster`` should be set to indicate that creating a single frozen VM in the vSphere cluster.
 The config ``datastore`` (https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.storage.doc/GUID-D5AB2BAD-C69A-4B8D-B468-25D86B8D39CE.html) is mandatory in this case.

 Valid examples: